The Roman Baths are currently at the centre of a Department of Biology & Biochemistry study aimed at producing renewable biofuels from algae.

-The race is on for a renewable liquid as oil prices skyrocket and global resources deplete rapidly.
+The race is on for a renewable liquid fuel as oil prices skyrocket and global resources deplete rapidly.
 Biodiesel can be produced by extracting the oil from the algae cell, with certain types of algae having a higher oil content.

 Researchers from the University are looking for ways to make the production of biodiesel from algae commercially viable.